graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - EDFS in practice looks something like this
 - Here you can see multiple gateway instances all connected via NATS
 - where any service can publish events to the message broker
+- They dont even have to be subgraphs!
 - All connected clients get real-time updates regardless of which gateway they're connected to
 - This scales horizontally unlike traditional WebSocket or SSE subscriptions
 - The beauty of EDFS is that it decouples the subscription source from the subscription consumers
 - Services can publish events to NATS without knowing which gateways or clients are listening
 - Gateways can scale independently because they're not holding stateful connections to subgraphs
 - If one gateway goes down, clients can reconnect to another gateway and still receive all the same real-time updates
+- Same goes for the subgraphs, they can go down without disturbing the gateway or the clients
 - The message broker handles the distribution, making the whole system fault-tolerant and highly available -->